John, Augustus

 While studying at the Slade School of Art, he was recognised as the most talented draughtsman of his generation.
 However, a serious head injury in 1897, dramatically changed his artistic style, which had been described as “methodical”.
 His notoriously bohemian lifestyle was sprinkled with some more traditional periods, including several years as Professor of Painting at the University of Liverpool.

-The University Art Collection holds one painting by John, entitled ‘Welsh Landscape’.
+The University Art Collection holds three works by John, one painting entitled ‘Welsh Landscape’ and two portraits of James Joyce.